Who is Aspals ?Aspals

 site in respect of which a password is needed.
 A password can be obtained by purchasing a subscription.

 Introducing this change was not a decision taken lightly but, in spite of over 200,000 hits a year to the site, our revenues from donations have fallen far short of our running costs, so we had to do something to keep the site afloat.
 Nevertheless, the majority of information remains free, as do the all-important case summaries.
-However, the password restricted directory, accessed either by linking to specific items that are stored on our site, or by accessing the directory at this link
+However, the password restricted directory, viewable at this link

 , contains many additional documents which are either home produced or